• Book Appointment

 Nutrient/Component Role in Dental Health

-Phosphorus Works synergistically with calcium for enamel formation and maintenance; enhances calcium benefits.
+Phosphorus Works along with calcium for enamel formation and maintenance; enhances calcium benefits.

-Vitamin D Essential for calcium and phosphorus absorption and utilization; strengthens enamel; aids gum health (anti-inflammatory); supports jawbone integrity.
+Vitamin D Essential for calcium and phosphorus absorption, strengthens enamel, aids gum health (anti-inflammatory), supports jawbone integrity.

 Magnesium Helps the body absorb calcium by converting Vitamin D into its active form.